beheii/AnnouncementBoardAPI/README.md

-## Additional Improvements
+# Announcement board — Backend

+An **ASP.NET Core API** application for the Announcement board project.
+It handles business logic, data processing, and communication with the database.
+The API provides endpoints for managing announcements and is consumed by a separate **[ASP.NET Core MVC frontend](https://announcement-board-frontend-gabvcrfhfbdjamh0.polandcentral-01.azurewebsites.net/)**

-Beyond the basic functionality, several enhancements were implemented to improve the structure, performance, and maintainability of the application.
+Beyond the requirements defined in the technical specification, several enhancements were implemented to improve the overall structure, performance, and maintainability of the application:

 ## Database Structure & Optimization